Manish-Saravanan/spl-voting/README.md

         Click on ‘View results’ tab to view results.
 * Move to next phase
         Click on ‘Reset’ tab and enter admin password to move to pre-election phase.
 This will set the data back to defaults for the next year's election

+The default password for admin is pass, and has to be changed when using it.